-The original agreement between the City and TMSI included a provision for outdoor playing fields whereby TMSI agreed to build and maintain two new natural outdoor fields and upgrade four existing sports fields.
-In a subsequent 2011 agreement, TMSI turned over all rights and responsibilities for the outdoor fields at Ben Franklin Park to the City.
+The original agreement between the City and TMSI also included a provision for outdoor playing fields whereby TMSI agreed to build and maintain two new natural outdoor fields and upgrade four existing sports fields.
+In a subsequent 2011 agreement, TMSI turned over all rights and responsibilities for the outdoor fields to the City.